Strategic Recruiting: Revitalize Your Law Firm's Growth

 Talent acquisition takes time, professional resources, tools, and a strong network of legal market relationships.
 Website approaches can work and are an important recruiting tool, but in our experience, the two most effective ways to find high-impact candidates, especially those who are not actively looking, include in-house recruiting incentives and strong relationships with outside recruiters.

 Some firms prefer an informal approach for using recruiters that is candidate-centric.
 For example, accepting potential recruiting opportunities based on an interest in a potential candidate regardless of the source.
-This approach takes little effort on the part of the firm, but often results in wasted time considering oversold or poor fit candidates.
+This approach takes little effort on the part of the firm but often results in wasted time considering oversold or poorly fit candidates.
 Recruiters who fall into this category often realize there is little loyalty in the relationship, so they have less incentive to focus on the long-term implications of their placements.

-Good recruiters will also associate other recruiters when necessary to find that best candidate.
+Good recruiters will also associate with other recruiters when necessary to find the best candidate.
 For example, a recent experience with a quality recruiter included her creating a strategic partnership with a colleague in another state who had a stronger local market understanding, which resulted in access to better candidates and a stronger hire.

 Change the trajectory of your firm with strategic recruiting.
 PerformLaw can guide you in the right direction.
 LEARN HOW.